 The 80/20 Drummer is a resourceful YouTube channel teaching you how to evolve into greatness with improved drumming techniques and lessons.
 It lets you have a subtle and devoted experience without getting overwhelmed.

 The in-depth and thorough lessons will teach you a lot, both in theory and practical drumming.
 Browse through a huge variety of free tutorials on this page.
 It has a great learning curve for drummers of all ages.
 You do need to have a certain hold on the basic knowledge as this channel can help beginners advance in their talents and methods.

-> There are many websites and YouTube channels that can help you and prove to be a great aid in learning and advancing your drumming career, but make sure you practice regularly and get some one on one experience as well as there can’t be any substitute for that.
+There are many websites and YouTube channels that can help you and prove to be a great aid in learning and advancing your drumming career.
+However, make sure you practice regularly and get some one-on-one experience as well—there can’t be any substitute for that.
 What you learn online can only help you practice at home and reinforce the knowledge you gathered through practical lessons.